woojinsoh/tensorrt_examples/custom_plugin_simple_example/README.md

   - On PowerPC systems, you will need to manually install TensorFlow using IBM's [PowerAI](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.6.0/navigation/pai_install.htm).
   - On Jetson boards, you will need to manually install TensorFlow by following the documentation for [Xavier](https://docs.nvidia.com/deeplearning/dgx/install-tf-xavier/index.html) or [TX2](https://docs.nvidia.com/deeplearning/dgx/install-tf-jetsontx2/index.html).

-3. Install the UFF toolkit and graph surgeon; depending on your TensorRT installation method, to install the toolkit and graph surgeon, choose the method you used to install TensorRT for instructions (see [TensorRT Installation Guide: Installing TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html#installing)).
+4. Install the UFF toolkit and graph surgeon; depending on your TensorRT installation method, to install the toolkit and graph surgeon, choose the method you used to install TensorRT for instructions (see [TensorRT Installation Guide: Installing TensorRT](https://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html#installing)).

-## Running the sample

-1. Build the plugin and its corresponding Python bindings.
+5. Build the plugin and its corresponding Python bindings.
     ```bash
     mkdir build && pushd build
     cmake .. && make -j
     popd
     ```
     **NOTE:** If any of the dependencies are not installed in their default locations, you can manually specify them.
 For example:
         ```
         cmake .. -DPYBIND11_DIR=/path/to/pybind11/